-When I talk to folks about what we do, many healthcare IT professionals follow up with, “so, you’re basically an interface engine, right?” or “are you an Enterprise Service Bus (ESB)?”
+When I talk to folks about what we do, many healthcare IT professionals follow up with, “so, you’re basically an interface engine, right?” or “are you an API management solution?”
 The short answer to both of those questions is kind of, but not really.
 The simple description of Redox is that we’re a full-service integration platform designed for the tech-enabled provider organization.
 Our unique combination of centralized architecture, managed service, and a truly standards-agnostic approach eliminates the need for the point-to-point interfaces that dominate the health IT landscape today, simplifying the way healthcare organizations exchange data and in turn accelerating the development and deployment of new technology across those organizations.

 There’s a lot to unpack here, so let’s break this down and get at the core of how Redox is different.

 How is Redox different from Interface Engines?

 Interface engines enable healthcare IT systems to exchange data by providing a tool for interface development.
 Popular vendors include Corepoint, InterSystems (Ensemble), Infor (Cloverleaf) and Mirth, among others.
 Widely adopted alongside EHRs, these solutions offer interface teams the ability to filter, transform, route, and troubleshoot messages, using common standards like HL7, CDA, and X12.
 Some also support web services.